richy-p/haleakala-viewing-conditions/notes.md

+# TODAY
 Think about the power and threshold to use
+Review hypothesis testing - Bonferonni correction
+Normalize the daily hours numbers to total 24 hours in a day.
+Wrangle the data a little more to build arrays for each month with all the daily green hours

 # Conditions
 ## Define valid ranges for each column